Robert Waterman (sea captain): Early career

 Waterman was born in Hudson, New York, the son of a Nantucket whaling captain.
 His father died at sea when the boy was eight, and the family moved to Fairfield, Connecticut.
 Waterman first went to sea at age 12 aboard a China trader, and spent most of the next nine years aboard transatlantic packet ships.
 By 1829, at the age of 21, he had been promoted to first mate of the Black Ball packet Britannia.
 His captain aboard the Britannia, Charles H. Marshall, later bought the packet South America and made Waterman the skipper.
 It was Waterman's first command.

 In 1836, Waterman accepted command of the cotton freighter Natchez, owned by Howland & Aspinwall, a Manhattan merchant company.
-He guided the Natchez on several voyages around Cape Horn to Valparaiso.
+He guided the Natchez on several voyages around Cape Horn to Valparaíso.
 In 1842, Howland & Aspinwall switched the Natchez to the China trade, and Waterman sailed her to Macao.
 His return trip from Macao to New York took only 78 days, a new record.